countable-web/open-source-corporation/TRANSPARENCY.md

 ### Exceptions (Sensitive Data):

 We'll note specific exceptions here, where data is considered sensitive and the minimum necessary people should have access.
-  * Passwords to high impact shared accounts (hosting, DNS)
+  * Passwords to shared accounts
-  * Clients' information (code, emails, documentation, anything at all), or information about them which they don't already have public.
+  * Clients' information (code, correspondence, documentation), or information about clients which they don't already have public.
+  * information on, or belonging to, any users of systems we develop.
   * Employees' details other than their name, job description, photo, and things they've chosen to release.